Friends in the third article in the series on Air pollution, in this article we will explore China’s effort to control its air pollution.

 Give health education under the guidance Visit can be organized at a suitable time at the institute

-With help of panchayat and health staff, we will be able to sensitize the villagers and gain their acceptance and confidence.
+With the help of panchayat and health staff, we will be able to sensitize the villagers and gain their acceptance and confidence.

-Household information in Family Adoption Programme:
+Household information in the Family Adoption Programme:

 Students are expected to record each household in the logbook.

 Demographics to be recorded like age gender etc.